This article provides answers for Enterprise users moving to InVision V7. If you’re on Free, Starter, Professional, or Team plan, read this guide.

 - 7pm Sunday - 7am Monday

 Some InVision V6 features are not currently supported in V7 due to low usage:

+- Prototype Assets tab.
 You can achieve similar functionality by using Craft to export assets from Sketch so they appear in the Inspect Assets tab.
-Learn how to download existing assets before or after updating to V7.
+Learn how to download existing assets before updating to V7.

-With InVision V7, you can export your prototype as a fully functioning offline prototype, ZIP file, or PDF—though it's not possible to include comments, use landscape orientation, or use password protection when exporting to PDF.
+With InVision V7, you can export your prototype as a fully functioning offline prototype, ZIP file, or PDF—though it's not possible to use landscape orientation or use password protection when exporting to PDF.

 Browser requirements for InVision V7

 InVision V7 supports the latest 2 versions of the following browsers:

 If you’d like to share any feedback or report any issues with InVision V7, please contact InVision Support.
 Our team will work directly with you to ensure you have a smooth experience going forward, and your feedback will help us shape the future of the new V7 platform.

 This guide provides instructions for a few common getting-started tasks and questions our Customer Success Managers often hear from people who have recently updated from InVision V6 to InVision V7.

 For a complete walkthrough of how to configure and create your first documents in InVision V7, check out the rest of this V7 product documentation.